hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/__init__.md

     assert CampaignHTMLGenerator

-# Example test demonstrating how to test constants
+# Example test demonStarting how to test constants
 def test_mode_constant():
     """Checks if the MODE constant has the expected value.""" assert Aliexpress.MODE == 'dev'